eddiehung/nextpnr-lsp/README.md

 ### This repository is an artifact supporting the private peer-review process for a submitted conference paper.
 #### It is based on upstream [nextpnr](https://github.com/YosysHQ/nextpnr).
 #### It also contains (a squashed git subtree of) https://github.com/mraggi/LongestSimplePath modified slightly to add a timeout capability.
-Instructions for reproducing experiment described in paper:
+Instructions for reproducing experiment described in the paper:
 1. Install all dependencies as described below
 2. (From the root of the repository) Execute `cmake . -DARCH=ice40 -DBUILD_GUI=off -DBUILD_PYTHON=off`
 3. `make`